roytang/blog/content/post/2018/12/pursuit-of-happiness.md

 Interesting article, a quote:

 > Kahneman argues that satisfaction is based mostly on comparisons.
-“Life satisfaction is connected to a large degree to social yardsticks–achieving goals, meeting expectations.”
+“Life satisfaction is connected to a large degree to social yardsticks–achieving goals, meeting expectations."

 While I guess this is largely true for society as a whole, it's something I try to avoid for myself, since [comparison is the thief of joy](/2018/11/comparison-is-the-thief-of-joy/).